Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Simulation Results

-\textbf{Implementation:} We test the two variants of OARP-Replan (Algorithm \ref{alg:oarp-replan}) based on which RANK-REPLAN method is used: (i) \textit{OARP-Replan-1} which uses MILP-1, and (ii) \textit{OARP-Replan-2} which uses MILP-2.
+\emph{\textbf{Implementation:}} We test the two variants of OARP-Replan (Algorithm \ref{alg:oarp-replan}) based on which RANK-REPLAN method is used: (i) \textit{OARP-Replan-1} which uses \docupdate{ILP}-1, and (ii) \textit{OARP-Replan-2} which uses \docupdate{ILP}-2.
 Both approaches were implemented in Python.
-For each MILP, we solve the corresponding linear relaxation using the free SCIP solver \cite{achterbergSCIPSolvingConstraint2009}.
+For each \docupdate{ILP}, we solve the corresponding linear relaxation using the free SCIP solver \cite{achterbergSCIPSolvingConstraint2009}.
 Then, we compute a tour of the replanned ranks by solving the GTSP formulation from Section \ref{sec:rank-touring}, for which we use the open-source GLNS solver \cite{smithGLNSEffectiveLarge2017}.
-Table \ref{table:parameters} shows the robot parameters used to compute the transition costs between ranks.
+Table \ref{table:parameters} shows the robot parameters used to compute the transition time between ranks.
 The robot is also equipped with a radial sensor in simulation (radius in Table \ref{table:parameters}) that detects new obstacles and runs OARP-Replan.

-\textbf{Metrics:} The key metric is total coverage cost, which is the time taken by the robot to complete coverage.
-This is computed as a sum of drive and \textit{stoppage time}, where stoppages occur when the robot is waiting for a new path to be computed.
-Table \ref{table:parameters} shows the robot parameters used to compute the path drive time.
-To measure stoppage, we compute the minimum excess time taken by the algorithm to compute the replanned path as follows:
+\emph{\textbf{Metrics:}} \docupdate{Our main metric of interest is the time taken by the robot to complete coverage, i.e. \textit{total coverage time}.
+This is computed as a sum of drive time and \textit{stoppage time}, where stoppages occur when the robot is waiting for a new path to be computed.
+Table \ref{table:parameters} shows the robot parameters used to compute the path drive time using the dynamics model from Section \ref{sec:rank-touring}.
+To measure stoppage, we compute the minimum excess time taken by the algorithm to compute the replanned path as follows: }